komposter/CommunityPowerEA.com/_docs/follow-up.md

 <sup>[*(starting from v2.35)*](/docs/versions-history#20210715-235)</sup>

-Set this parameter to true to activate Sum TakeProfit if both buy and sell trades are opened.
+Set this parameter to **true** to activate Sum TakeProfit if both buy and sell trades are opened (it will not work if only one direction is opened).

 <br />